 Black Card offences for member misbehaviour are serious offences that could result in disciplinary action under the AFA Constitution.
-Black Card offences for Dog Aggression will result in the dog being automatically excluded from competition racing until the AFA Committee has made a decision about disciplinary action.
+Black Card offences for Dog Aggression will result in the dog being automatically excluded from AFA Sanctioned events until the AFA Committee has made a decision about disciplinary action.